Nissan Titan

-The Nissan Titan is a full-size pickup truck manufactured in the United States for the North American market by Nissan.
-It was named for the Titans of Greek mythology.
+The Nissan Titan is a full-size pickup truck which was manufactured by Nissan USA in Canton, Mississippi for the North American market from September 2003 to November 2024 over two generations.
+The first generation was produced for the 2004-2015 model years (MY), with an intermediate refresh for MY 2008.
+The second generation was made for MY 2016-2024, with production beginning in November 2015 and an intermediate refresh for MY 2020.
+Both generations have an extended cab or crew cab design, with the second-generation also having a two-door regular cab variant.
+The Titan has a V8 engine which is mounted in the front and either rear-wheel drive or four-wheel drive, with the second generation adding a diesel engine alongside a revised version of the gasoline engine used in the first generation.

-First generation (A60; 2003)
+First generation (A60; 2004)

 Development of the Titan began in September 1999, with design work under Diane Allen.
 Giovanny Arroba's TA60 exterior was chosen in late 2000, with a final production freeze in July 2001.
 The design language of the future truck was previewed by the 2001 Alpha T concept shown at the 2001 North American International Auto Show, which had previously developed through November 2000.

-Production began on September 21, 2003 and sales on December 1, 2003.
+Production began on September 21, 2003, and sales on December 1, 2003.
 The Titan used Nissan's new full-size F-Alpha platform.
 This new platform was shared with the Nissan Armada and Infiniti QX56 SUVs, with all three manufactured in Canton, Mississippi, United States.
 The first generation Titan continued without a major redesign through 2015.